Apply to Centre

 • An official transcript of your high school academic record attached to the School Report.

-• A teacher evaluation completed by someone who has taught you in a college preparatory course in your junior or senior year.
+• A teacher evaluation completed by someone who has taught you in a core academic subject in your junior or senior year.

-• Score reports of ACT or SAT-I tests may be sent from the respective testing services or included on a student’s high school transcript.
-We use highest composite ACT score or highest combination of SAT-1 Critical Reading and Math scores.
-Students are encouraged to report all ACT and SAT-1 scores, knowing only the best composite scores will be used in the admission process.
+• Score reports of ACT or SAT tests may be sent from the respective testing services or included on a student’s high school transcript.
+We use the highest composite ACT score or highest combination of SAT Reading and Math scores.
+Students are encouraged to report all ACT and SAT scores, knowing only the best composite scores will be used in the admission process.
+Centre does not require SAT subject tests.

 • TOEFL/IELTS score report All international applicants applying to Centre for whom English is not their first language must submit official results from either the TOEFL or the IELTS exam.
 Our required minimum for the TOEFL is 90 and our required minimum for the IELTS is 7.0